-- 16 oz your favorite pasta I used penne
+- 16 oz penne pasta

 - 2 lbs fresh cherry tomatoes

-- 2 cloves garlic crushed
+- 2 cloves garlic (crushed)

 - 5 tbsp olive oil

-- Kernels cut from 2 ears of corn or 8 oz frozen organic corn
+- Kernels cut from 2 ears of corn (or 8 oz frozen organic corn)

-- 2 medium sized zucchini chopped
+- 2 medium sized zucchini (chopped)

-- 1 yellow squash chopped
+- 1 yellow squash (chopped)

 - 1/2 cup thinly sliced basil

-- Crushed red pepper to taste
+- Crushed red pepper (to taste)

-- 1/2 cup Mozzarella cheese optional
+- 1/2 cup Mozzarella cheese (optional)

 Begin by preparing your pasta according to package directions.

 For the sauce: Cut your cherry tomatoes in half, or vine ripened tomatoes in quarters.
-Heat up a skilled to medium, add 3 tbsp olive oil, garlic, and tomatoes.
-Cover and cook on medium low heat for about 15 minutes, stirring frequently.
-Add remaining olive oil and stir well.
+Heat up a skillet to medium, add 3 tbsp olive oil, garlic, and tomatoes.
+Cover and cook on medium low heat for about 20 minutes, stirring occasionally.
+Add in pinches of salt along the way.

-- Combine pasta, tomato sauce, and veggies and mix well.
+In a large dish, combine pasta, tomato sauce, and veggies and mix well.
 Add in fresh basil, crushed red pepper, and any other fresh herbs.